England have been blessed with a number of great goalscorers over the years.

 The top five is immediately flipped with Wayne Rooney coming in at fifth with an international strike rate of 0.44 goals per cap — still by no means a bad return.

-Important to remember is that Rooney played a number of games in midfield toward the end of his England career, hampering his ability to get into goalscoring positions.
-What’s more, the former Man Utd and Everton man played in some pretty disastrous international tournaments under the likes of Roy Hodgson and Fabio Capello, with the entire Three Lions team flopping and Rooney taking the brunt of the blame.
+It’s important to remember that Rooney played a number of games in midfield towards the end of his England career, hampering his ability to get into goalscoring positions.
+What’s more, the former Manchester United and Everton man played in some pretty disastrous international tournaments under the likes of Roy Hodgson and Fabio Capello, with the entire Three Lions team flopping and Rooney taking the brunt of the blame.

 Despite being England’s second-highest goalscorer, there’s always likely to be an element of ‘what if?’ with Rooney, who both deserved and was capable of much more success at international level.